Required Courses | Fields of Interest | Sample Curriculum Outline

 Here are some of the many reasons students choose to study planning at the University of Oregon.

-- Sustainable Cities Initiative (SCI) connects courses from across the university with a client city or organization.
+- Sustainable Cities Initiative (SCI) connects courses across the university with a client city or organization.
 Students get to work on real projects offered by professionals in these organizations and present their findings.

 - Interdisciplinary: The program offers flexibility, allowing you to choose electives that suit your background and career goals.
 You can also obtain concurrent degrees or certificates with several departments.
 Options include: